Lab 1: Server-side rendering with Spring Boot and JTE

 As the next step, we want to create a new User.

-To start we create a new endpoint GET_CREATE_USER_MODAL
+To start we create a new endpoint `GET_CREATE_USER_MODAL` where we return the `CreateUserForm` template in the `UserController`

 public static final String GET_CREATE_USER_MODAL = "/create-user/modal";